jcoy0907/vadditions/README.md

 - Create a new world before installing Vadditions
   If you are installing Vadditions into an existing world, please be aware that this process is irreversible due to world generation mechanics.

+- Click on 'Source code (zip)' in the releases section of the Vadditions repository
+- Unzip the downloaded file
 - Move `Vadditions Resources` into your                 `resourcepacks` folder
 - Move `Vadditions Data`      into your desired world's `datapacks` folder